mpalash/aliakbarmehta/content/hb-~-agonistic-intelligence-s-public-lecture-i-deschooling-art-and-its-archives.md

 ---
-title: HB ~ Agonistic Intelligence/s Public Lecture I - DESCHOOLING ART AND ITS ARCHIVES
+title: HB ~ Agonistic Intelligence/s Public Lecture I - Deschooling Art and its Archives
 subtitle: "for 'Agonistic Intelligence/s' summer school curated by Ali Akbar Mehta for Helsinki Biennial 2023: New Directions May Emerge"
 layout: content